Nagarjuna4085/Effizient-backend/README.md

-﻿# sop generate and sending content to mail as a pdf
+﻿# sop generate and sending content to mail as a pdf.

 ### clone repository
 ### npm i